 Each component renders sequentially.
 You can see the web page header renders in the browser before post data.
 This is called progressive rendering.

 Online Tools for Testing and Optimizing CSS Code:

 Use Google Chrome Inspect tool (Ctrl+Shift+I) to find all the unused CSS selectors.
 You can check the CSS file of any website using the source tab in the Chrome Inspect tool.

 You can also use the Chrome Inspect tool to change the existing CSS code and to see the CSS effect before you make the actual changes.

-- Use an online tool to optimize the CSS file.
-Use them.
-This tool helps you to minify and remove unwanted CSS code.
+Use an online tool to optimize the CSS file.
+The tool helps you to minify and remove unwanted CSS code.

-- Use Pingdom to check your website speed.
-Check your website- What is the size of your the CSS file?
+Use Pingdom to check your website speed.
+Check your website- What is the size of your CSS file?
 How much time does it take to load?

-- Many put their lot of efforts for trying hard to change the UI by copying and tweaking CSS code.
+Many put their efforts into trying hard to change the UI by copying and tweaking CSS code.
 And they end up with amplified frustration.
 Learn to love the CSS, rather than simply copying it.
 It is powerful and amazing if you DO IT RIGHT.

 Along with the functionality, it is also important to make your reader comfortable using your website.
 Implementing these CSS performance optimization tips will give the best experience to your users.

-That’s all from my side.
+That’s all from my side about CSS performance best practices.
 What is your thought or tips you would like to mention in this list?